WeiHao97/Deepfake-Detection-Demo/README.md

 - **Text Detection Demo**: Click on the "Text Detection Demo" button.

 The results and functionality of each demo are displayed within iframes sourced from external URLs, showcasing real-time detection capabilities.

-## Contributing

-Contributions to this project are welcome.
-To contribute:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.